slab/quill/docs/api.md

 ### Quill.prototype.formatText

 Formats text in the editor.
+For line level formats, such as text alignment, target the newline character or use the [`formatLine`](#quillprototypeformatline) helper.
 See [formats](/docs/formats/) for a list of available formats.

 **Methods**